pydicom/pydicom/doc/index.rst

         **Learning resources**
         ^^^

-        A collection of code examples, tutorials and usage guides for *pydicom*.
+        Our collection of code examples, tutorials and guides should help you learn the basics of *pydicom*, as well as more advanced topics.

         +++